-Impact Analysis to Enable Informed Decisions Background Information Directorate Assistant Director area Service area Lead officer Person / people completing analysis Date of workshop / meeting Version Adults & Children's Property & Technology Management Paul Holmes Linda Duffield 1 Title of the policy / project / service being considered The expansion of Boston Park Primary School General overview and description of the The expansion of Boston Park Primary School The proposal under consideration is to expand the school from its existing capacity of 210 to 315 The status of the The expansion of Boston Park Primary School New LCC Directly Delivered Timescales for implementation The process commenced on 10 January 2012 with a letter sent out to all parents of current pupils and other interested parties initiating a 4 week period of consultation.
-32 responses were received with only 1 against the proposal.
-Following this the Executive Councillor took the decision to publish a Statutory Notice commencing the 4 week Representation Period during which only 1 response was submitted which was in favour of the proposal.
-A final decision is anticipated on 15 May 2012 with an implementation date of 1 September 2013 Analysis 1.
+Impact Analysis to Enable Informed Decisions Background Information Directorate Assistant Director area Service area Lead officer Person / people completing analysis Date of workshop / meeting Version Adults & Children's Children's Services Property & Technology Management Paul Holmes Linda Duffield 1 Title of the policy / project / service being considered The expansion of Louth St Michael's Church of England Primary School General overview and description of the The expansion of Louth St Michael's Church of England Primary School The proposal under consideration is to expand the school from its existing capacity of 210 to 315 The status of the The expansion of Louth St Michael's Church of England Primary School New LCC Directly Delivered Timescales for implementation The process commenced on 13 June 2012 with a letter sent out to all parents of current pupils and other interested parties initiating a 4 week period of consultation.
+12 responses were received with only 4 against the proposal.
+Following this the Executive Councillor took the decision to publish a Statutory Notice commencing the 4 week Representation Period during which no responses were submitted.
+A final decision is anticipated on 31 October 2012 with an implementation date of 1 September 2013 Analysis 1.
 What is the current situation?
-Boston Park Primary School has a capacity of 210.
-Due to the pressure on primary school places in the Boston area the school has, with the agreement of the LA, admitted pupils over this figure (Number on roll at the start of the January term was 259).
-This has required the use of temporary accommodation and the school is overcrowded with key facilities being insufficient for the number on roll.
+Louth St Michael's Church of England Primary School has a capacity of 210.
+Due to the pressure on primary school places in the Louth area the school has, with the agreement of the LA, offered an additonal 15 places in the Reception intake in September 2012.
+This has been made possible by reorganisation within the existing accommodation,.